 A married couple on the basis of the above, a single person earning £12,750 has no tax liability, a married couple or a long term partnership would not pay tax on earnings of £34,952, and is personal allowance for each plus the maximum married allowance, The Transfer tax allowance is where one party in a marriage or partnership has an excess of allowances and the other does not, the excess is then transferred to the party which has an excess tax payment,

-National insurance Contribution, a tax to cover the costs of running the National Health Service, medicines outside of hospital must be paid for at a reduced rate.
+National insurance Contribution, a tax to cover the costs of running the National Health Service, and medicines outside of the hospital must be paid for at a reduced rate.
 It also supports the UK State Pensions provided the contributions have been over 35 years.
 The calculation of NIC is complex.

 - Primary threshold £190 weekly